ingdir/reggirt/README.md

 A jQuery plugin that emulates capturing events behavior: trigger them from top to bottom with .reggirt(), the "trigger" method reversed!

-### Usage
+### What Does It Do?

 As stated above, "reggirt" is "trigger" reversed.
-You can now trigger event from a top container down to a deep target, for each element in the chain, in the order similar to a capturing phase of W3C Events but with traditional jQuery event handlers.
+You can now trigger event from a top container down to a deep target, for each element in the chain, in the order similar to W3C Events capturing phase but with traditional jQuery event handlers.

 During event processing, events are triggered from top container down to a specified selector or jQuery collection.
 Nothing bubbles back, or course; we're doing seriuos business, who needs bubbles?

-Example:
+With simplified syntax, you can also trigger event(s) directly on the current jQuery collection; they will not bubble back to the top of a DOM tree.

+### Usage

+Basic syntax is:

+$('some selector').reggirt(
+    'target.selector',  // can also be a jQuery element collection, see below 'eventName',
+    {extra: 'event data object', optional: true});

+Consider this example (DOM structure + JS code):

 ```html
 <div class="root">